ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

 ## Transformation

-As you probably already know from [the guide](/guide/documents), all hooks gives you access to the Y-Doc which must be serialized into something readable by your application.
+As you probably already know from [the guide](/guide/documents) the Y-Doc must be serialized into something readable by your application.

 Because hocuspocus doesn't know how your data is structured, you need to pass a transformer to the Webhook extension.
-You can use a Transformer from the `@hocuspocus/transformer` package, or write your own by simply passing a function that accepts a Y-Doc and returns your representation:
+You can use a Transformer from the `@hocuspocus/transformer` package, or write your own by simply passing a function that accepts a Y-Doc and returns your representation of it:

 ```typescript
 import { Server } from '@hocuspocus/server'